PrefectHQ/prefect/docs/tutorials/task-dependencies.md

 ## Enforcing State Dependencies

-You may have observed that all of the `add_project` tasks have an implicit depedency on `create_tables` finishing successfully - if the table isn't created, then we have no need to run these tasks as we know they will fail.
+You may have observed that all of the `add_project` tasks have an implicit dependency on `create_tables` finishing successfully - if the table isn't created, then we have no need to run these tasks as we know they will fail.
 In more complex use cases, they may actually "succeed" but not produce the correct effect if this dependency is not enforced!

 Luckily, Prefect makes it easy to configure a state dependency between two or more task runs using the special `wait_for` keyword argument:
 ```python